VandyVRC/dimli/README.md

 #### Define Unique Constants

-1) Create a new file, named and located according to the following filepath:
+1) Create a new file called `_php/_config/constants.inc.php`

-    _php/_config/constants.inc.php

-2) Insert the following contents into constants.inc.php:
+2) Insert the following contents into the file:

     <?php
     /*